When you contribute to a 401k or 403b retirement plan, you can choose whether they’re pre-tax contributions or after-tax contributions.

 Wrapping Up

-Retirement plans like the solo 401k, corporate 401k, and the Roth IRA provide the option to make Roth deferred contributions.
+Retirement plans like the 401k, solo 401k, and the Roth IRA provide the option to make Roth deferred contributions.

 Unlike traditional pre-tax deferrals, you pay taxes on your income now, but can withdraw from your nest egg tax-free in retirement.
 If you start compounding your money at an early age, and believe you’ll be in a higher tax-bracket later in retirement, the tax-savings can be significant.